massimiliano-andreatta/mcp-bridge-claude-to-vscode/packages/relay/README.md

 ## How It Works

-1. The relay scans ports to discover available MCP servers.
+1. The relay scans ports to discover available MCP Bridges.
 2. It registers with all discovered servers.
 3. It establishes the first discovered server as the primary.
 4. It processes stdin and relays messages to the active server.